 These general purpose statements have been prepared in accordance with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board, Interpretations and the Corporations Act 2001 in Australia.
-Pengana Axiom International Ethical Fund (Hedged) (formerly Pengana International Fund - Ethical Opportunity) is a for-profit entity for the purpose of preparing the financial statements.
+Pengana Axiom International Ethical Fund (Hedged) is a for-profit entity for the purpose of preparing the financial statements.